-- 1. Future Professionals must keep themselves, workstations and classroom area clean, sanitary, and clutter free at all times. - 2.
-Future Professionals must clean their stations, including the floor, after each service. - 3.
+- 1. Future Professionals must keep workstations and classroom areas clean, sanitary, and clutter-free at all times. - 2.
+Future Professionals must clean their stations in the clinic classroom, including the floor, after each service. - 3.
 Hair must be swept up immediately after a service is completed, before blow-drying. - 4.
 Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
-Future Professionals must maintain standard personal sanitation and grooming practices, according to the state requirements.
+Future Professionals may receive services once a month based on 85% or higher in attendance and academics.
+All Theory exams and work sheets need to be up to date: - a.
+Be current in practical skill assessments, theory attendance and test. - b.
+Pay for service supplies including perms, color, lightener, rinses, conditioning, treatments, manicures, nails, etc.